Gas (musician): Musical style

 Gas's music is primarily regarded as ambient techno and minimal techno, combining ambient music and 4/4 techno.
 It is the most abstract of Voigt's many projects, with albums consisting of several long untitled tracks.
 All Gas material shares a characteristic sound, based on a hazy ambient wash of drones and sampled loops, "barely-audible fragments of horns, strings, record hiss and wind", usually accompanied by a repetitive four-on-the-floor kick drum.
 The Wire described it as "an outdoor rave, heard floating through the air from a neighbouring village".
 Voigt has declared it to be "GASeous music, caught by a bass drum just marching by, that streams, streams out through the underwood across the forest soil".
 He also said it "[moves] around in constantly overlapping loop structures" and "there is no definite start nor end".
 His live performances, which he performs using MIDI controls and Ableton Live, have this same organic quality.

 He commented that he builds his tracks using samples, which are manipulated beyond recognition to create what can better be described as textural environments than songs.
 He described the technique as "a certain kind of loops [sic] and reverse, and alternated reverses, which has no ending and no start, and it's just totally confusing".
-Most of the time there is no clear musical progression in a Gas track and, because it lacks any trace of orthodox melody or chord change, many would not describe it as musical.
-However, the sources of Voigt's samples are often of musical origin, encapsulating "old pop record stuff" as well as classical music such as Richard Wagner and Arnold Schoenberg.